essinn/zolo/README.md

     dependsOn: ["lint", "build"] # Run "lint" and "build" in parallel
 ```

-- Custom Retry Delay:

-If the user wants to customize the retry delay, they can modify the runTask function in src/runner.js to accept a delay parameter.

 - Environment Variables:

 The user can use environment variables in their commands: